serverless-nextjs/serverless-next.js/README.md

 This is a requirement for the plugin to work.
 When next has the target set to serverless, it will compile serverless page bundles.

-`distDir: build`

-Specify a `distDir`.
-Otherwise next will use the default value `.next` which breaks the Lambda deployment, probably because is a dot directory. `build` is fine, but could be any other name.

 `assetPrefix: "https://s3.amazonaws.com/your-bucket-name"`

 Other [valid bucket URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro) are also fine.

 The plugin will parse the bucket name from the `assetPrefix` and will create an S3 bucket using the parsed name.
 The first time the serverless stack is provisioned, it is assumed there isn't a bucket with this name already, so make sure you don't have a bucket with that name already in your amazon account.
 On deployment, the plugin will upload the next static assets to your bucket.
 Note that bucket names must be globally unique.

-If you've reached this far, simply run:
+After doing the above, simply run:

 `serverless deploy`

-Visit the API GW endpoints and the next pages should be working 🎉
+You should now have one API Gateway endpoint per next page 🎉

 ## Examples